United Teachers Los Angeles

-United Teachers Los Angeles is the main representative of certified, non-administrative staff in the Los Angeles Unified School District.
-Incorporated in 1970, UTLA represented a merger of American Federation of Teachers local Los Angeles Teachers Alliance and National Education Association local Associated Classroom Teachers of Los Angeles.
+United Teachers Los Angeles (UTLA) is the main trade union for certified, non-administrative staff in the Los Angeles Unified School District.
+The union was incorporated in 1970 by the merger between the (AFT-local) Los Angeles Teachers Alliance and the (NEA-local) Classroom Teachers of Los Angeles.

 Strikes

 1989 strike

 On May 30, 1989, approximately 20,000 UTLA members went out on strike for higher pay and more administrative control.